clearloop/zosh/docs/src/bridge/zcash-to-solana.md

 - all of the signatures are valid.
 - validated signatures are over the threshold of the validator set.
-- the nounce mathces the one in the program
+- the nounce matches the one in the program

 > The solana program maintains a `nounce` to deduplicate the mint requests, each time
 > a bundle processed, the `nounce` will be incremented.